 We’ve been recently learning to make different kinds of Mediterranean foods.
 After our food tour of Philadelphia, our go-to authority on Israeli food became Michael Solomonov.
 You may know him from Zahav in Philadelphia or have seen the documentary, In Search of Israeli Cuisine, on Netflix.
 We’ve been using his cookbook to make a twist on tabouli salad with apples and walnuts, his famous hummus, and matzo ball soup, but we were excited to hear that Solomonov now has another book Israeli Soul: Easy, Essential, Delicious.
 It’s the perfect resource to learn how to make authentic Israeli food at home that’s going to be easy and packed with flavor.
+Instead of poaching it, we seared our Chicken Thigh Shawarma and it was delicious!
 The following is an excerpt from Israeli Soul.

 In Israel, succulent and tender turkey shawarma layered with lamb fat gives the lamb version a run for its money.
 At home, chicken thighs can give the same juicy effect.
 We poach boneless thighs, then roll them in plastic wrap and chill them to firm them up, all the better to slice thin, uniform pieces to crisp in a pan.
 Our Shawarma Spice Blends (see below) can be used interchangeably.
 Here we use a Yemenite-inspired blend, redolent of curry and turned golden by the turmeric.